-- Drop boxes for waste collection must be reserved with one of the eight approved garbage and recycling companies.
-A limited number of boxes are available.
+If you’re collecting waste, you must reserve drop boxes (large dumpsters) from one of eight approved garbage and recycling companies.
+A limited number of drop boxes are available.
 The cost is $500 per drop box, no matter how full it is.
-Pre-approval from your District Coalition is required.
+Pre-approval from the District Coalition is required.

-- Request volunteer assistance from Master Recyclers at least one month prior to your event.
+Volunteer assistance is available from Master Recyclers.
+Reach out at least one month prior to your event.

-Step 5: Borrow, rent or buy approved supplies.
+Step 4: Borrow, rent or buy approved supplies

 - Number of households that participated in your event.